candycode/candycode.github.com/site/about/index.md

 dumped, together with links to various opensource projects I am involved in.

-Tired of having to administer a CMS with a hosted database and dealing with performance issues even for a very low traffic websites, I moved to an almost completely static website hosted on _GitHub_.
+Tired of having to administer a CMS with a hosted database and dealing with performance issues even for a very low traffic website, I moved to an almost completely static website hosted on _GitHub_.

 The website is re-generated automatically by _Jekyll_ after each change to the website source code.